Carlos A. Ball

 The Right to Be Parents: LGBT Families and the Transformation of Parenthood (NYU Press, May 2012)

-From the Closet to the Courtroom: Five LGBT Lawsuits That Have Helped to Change Our Nation (Beacon Press, 2010).
+From the Closet to the Courtroom: Five LGBT Lawsuits That Have Changed Our Nation (Beacon Press, 2010).

 “LGBT People and the Constitution,” in Advanced Persuasive Strategies: Briefs That Changed the World (Linda Edwards, ed.)
 (Aspen, 2012)